The Hon. Michael Ferguson MP

 (03) 6777 1032

-Minister for Health, Minister for Information Technology and Innovation, Leader of Government Business in House of Assembly
+Minister for Health, Minister for Police, Fire and Emergency Management, Minister for Science and Technology, Leader of the House

 Michael entered political life determined to make a real difference, something that Tasmanians are asking for right now.
 His vision is for Tasmanians to be the happiest people, enjoying the best quality of life in Australia.